Digitising NAPLAN: The transformation of Australia’s national assessment program.

 The Australian Curriculum, Assessment and Reporting Authority (ACARA), is responsible for developing, delivering and reporting on the national curriculum and national assessment program (NAPLAN) for Australian students.

-ACARA was most excited by the prospect of an adaptive test, capable of responding to the answers students gave by serving them a set of questions that were either a bit harder or a bit easier, depending on how they were progressing.
+ACARA was most excited by the prospect of an adaptive test, capable of responding to the answers students gave by serving them a set of questions that were either a little harder or easier, depending on how they were progressing.
 NAPLAN could achieve adaptive testing via an algorithm embedded within the platform software that intelligently adjusts the difficulty of test questions by interpreting answers at crucial points.

 “There are always students breezing through their test, completing it in no time and getting everything right.
 Yet, we don’t know what they’re fully capable of.
 Adaptive testing allows us to stretch those students by serving them more challenging questions to get a better understanding of exactly what their level of attainment can be,” says Smith.